-The site is not located in an aquifer protection area.
+The site may be partially located in an aquifer protection area however there are no activities proposed that would adversely affect the aquifer quality.

 10.6 Floodplain Management

 If any portion of the site is located within a special flood hazard area as identified by the Federal Emergency Management Agency, all use and development of that portion of the site must be consistent with the Town's Floodplain Management Ordinance.